dawapaljor/sft-report/src/pages/content/0-report.md

 It seems that, like Jing Dongsheng, both of these men are from the Portland, Oregon, area.<sup>[^89]</sup>

 > Jing Dongsheng has also been seen at united front street demonstrations on other occasions.
 In March 2023, he was among the CCP supporters protesting against Taiwan’s then-president Tsai Ing-wen’s visit to Los Angeles.
-There he can be observed with the other **two united front figures**, He Konghua (何孔華) and Chen Zhaojin (陳兆進), both of whom showed up in San Francisco (see below for information about their activities in San Francisco during Xi Jinping’s visit), as well as with Rong Junwu. |
+There he can be observed with the other two united front figures, He Konghua (何孔華) and Chen Zhaojin (陳兆進), both of whom showed up in San Francisco (see below for information about their activities in San Francisco during Xi Jinping’s visit), as well as with Rong Junwu.

 ![Screen-Shot-2024-02-02-at-2.31.52-PM-min.png](/images/Screen-Shot-2024-02-02-at-2.31.52-PM-min.png)